 One of the major ways to make money from a book is through speaking engagements.

-It’s very hard to be a professional paid speaker without a book.
-People have started speaking careers without books of course, but almost all professional speakers eventually write a book; and when they do, the amount they charge goes way up.
+It’s challenging to become a professional paid speaker without a book.
+People have started speaking careers without books of course, but almost all professional speakers eventually write a book; and when they do, the fee they can command usually triples.

-A great example of that is John Ruhlin.
-He was a very successful corporate gifting expert, but was only able to charge about $5K for an engagement.
-Then he published Giftology, and now he regularly books keynotes for $20K or more.
+John Ruhlin is a terrific example.
+He was a successful corporate gifting expert, but was only able to charge about $5K for an engagement.
+He published Giftology, and now regularly books keynotes for $30K or more.

-This is because a book is a business card for a speaker.
+This is because a book is a credential for a speaker.
 It’s a basic necessity.
 A book is the way people know for sure you are qualified to speak to their group on your topic.

-Another great example of this is Kevin Kruse.
-His blog “An Authorpreneur’s First $100K” details how he made money in his first year as an author; and while he did $70k in book sales, he made $170k in speaking fees.
+Kevin Kruse is another great example.
+His blog “An Authorpreneur’s First $100K” details how he made money in his first year as an author.
+While he did $70K in book sales, he made $170K in speaking fees.

 The fact is, most people have no idea how to pick a doctor or a financial advisor or any other related professional service practice.
-They don’t know anything about the skills necessary, what to look for and what to avoid, and how to think about the service.
+They don’t know anything about the skills necessary, what to look for, what to avoid, or how to think about the service.
 A book is a great way to establish your authority and show people what it would be like to work with you.
-Beyond that, it does a great job educating your client on what they should expect, making your job easier.
+Beyond that, it does a great job educating your clients on what they should expect, making your job easier.

-For example, Dr. Michael Lewis has a specialized practice centered around traumatic brain injury.
-His book When Brains Collide is a great introduction to traumatic brain injury and how to treat it, so much so that his practice has greatly grown in size as a result of the book.
+Dr. Michael Lewis has a specialized practice centered around traumatic brain injury.
+His book, When Brains Collide, is a great introduction to traumatic brain injury and how to treat it, so much so that his practice has grown over 30 percent in size since the book came out.